 What if I'm not out to my family?
 The scholarship is semi-confidential.
 The words gay, lesbian, or LGBT do not appear on any of the financial forms where the scholarship is listed, so it is possible to keep the nature of the award a secret if you decide to do so.
 The recipient of the award may, however, be asked to have his/her name printed in a list of University scholarship recipients.

-How do I apply?
-Complete the application and send it to Janie Long.
+How do I apply?and send it to Janie Long.
 Application deadline is WEDNESDAY, FEBRUARY 23, 2011.